m5stack/m5-docs/docs/en/unit/hub.md

 ## Description

-**HUB** is one of the six Units in M5GO, allowed buy separately.
-This Units is used for GROVE port expanding.For example, sensors with different IIC addresses or output levels to 3 devices at the same time.
+**HUB** is a unit that is used in order to expand the GROVE ports over the M5Stack device.
+For example, if we want sensors with different IIC addresses or output to 3 devices at the same time.
+(M5Stack device usually can output one device at a time to to limited amount of grove ports)

-Notice: **HUB** is just a hardware expander, if you are looking for hardware and software(standard protocol) expander like I2C, Single-bus, please check **PaHUB** or **PbHUB**.
-If you connectted two I2C slave devices onto **HUB** that share the same adress, you will have problem getting I2C data from both.
+Notice: **HUB** is just a hardware expander, if you are looking for hardware and software (standard protocol) expander like I2C, Single-bus, please check **PaHUB** or **PbHUB**.

+If you are connecting two I2C slave devices onto **HUB** that share the same address, you will have problem getting I2C data from both.
+The I2C addresses of the devices must be different, they can be changed manually by changing the resistor values.

 ## Product Features

 - GROVE Expander
 - Two Lego-compatible holes

-## Include
+## Includes

 - 1x HUB Unit
 - 1x Grove Cable